 The Title IX Coordinator will maintain records of reports and resolutions of sexual harassment and sexual violence consistent with the institutional records-retention policy and federal law, for a minimum of seven (7) years.

 The University's Clery Program Director, or other appropriate office, will collect appropriate data and information and compile the Annual Security Report and Annual Fire Safety Report, consistent with the federal Clery Act.
 The Clery Program Director will also collect and maintain data regarding annual CSA training.

-The Office of Compliance or other appropriate office, will collect appropriate data and compile the state report required under § 36.11(22)(c), Wis.
-Stats.
+The Office of Compliance will collect appropriate data and compile the state report required under Wis.
+Stat. § 36.11(22)(c).

 The University will conduct periodic studies that seek to gather data and information concerning sexual harassment and sexual violence covered by this policy.
 Efforts will be made to conduct such studies with sufficient frequency to determine trends in incidence and prevalence on campus and evaluate the effectiveness of prevention and intervention programs.
 At a minimum, such studies will be conducted every three years.
 The University will also work to design methods for effectively evaluating the outcomes of campus training and educational programming.
 It is imperative that the University proactively integrate empirically informed assessment and evaluations into sexual harassment and sexual violence prevention and awareness programs to measure whether they are achieving the intended outcomes.